Grey hair and premature greying

 Reasons for premature grey hair

-• Hypothyroidism: People with hypothyroidism (decreased levels of thyroid hormone in the body) may suffer from premature greying.
+• Hypothyroidism - People suffering from hypothyroidism (decreased level of thyroid hormone in the body) are prone to premature graying of hair.

-• Von Recklinghausen’s disease (Neurofibromatosis): It is a genetic disease which involves the growth of tumours along nerves and abnormal development of the bones and skin.
+• Von Recklinghausen disease (neurofibromatosis) - This is a genetic disease that causes tumors to form, as well as abnormal development of bones and skin.

-• Werner’s syndrome: It is a genetic disease where the affected person may have skin changes, juvenile cataracts (cataract in children), short stature and signs of premature ageing.
+• Werner syndrome - This is a genetic disease in which the affected person may have symptoms such as skin changes, juvenile cataracts (glaucoma in children), short stature, and premature aging.

 Treatment for premature grey hair